bpevs/blog-o-matic/packages/cli/README.md

 ```

 ## Publish Flow
+### Generate Blog
+The important thing to take note of is generation of blog.config.yml

-### Compile
+### Compiler
-This should be publisher-agnostic; this is more like the compilation step.
+This should be publisher-agnostic
 Input: Local directory location
 - Take note of all the locations of local files.
 - Do all transformations.